 Lífspeki is an Icelandic word that means ‘the practical philosophy by which you live your life, which you define through your actions.’

 So while your philosophy is something you claim, your lífspeki is something you show.
 No aspirations: with everything that you do — every step, every word, every breath — you concretely demonstrate your beliefs.

-I took a close look at my life after learning this word, to see what my actions were telling the world about my beliefs.
-I had already spent years recalibrating my life toward something more aligned with my convictions, but I was still doing things out of habit, out of laziness, out of ignorance, that didn’t align with my convictions.
+I took a close look at my life after learning this word to see what my actions were telling the world about my beliefs.
+I had already spent years recalibrating my life toward something more aligned with my convictions, but I was still doing things out of habit, out of laziness, out of ignorance, that didn’t align with my beliefs.
 From this new lífspeki-catalyzed perspective, I could see which aspects of my life would need to be shifted into better alignment.

-Theoretical philosophy is wonderful, because it allows us to explore horizons we haven’t yet reached in our own lives, and understand why others do the things they do.
+Theoretical philosophy is wonderful, because it allows us to explore horizons we haven’t yet reached in our own lives and understand why others do the things they do.

 Taking a practical approach to philosophy allows us to see whether the things we claim are our priorities are actually being prioritized, and where we’re failing to live in accordance with the ethics we claim to hold dear.
-This allows us to reach each new horizon in one piece, and happy for having made the journey.
+This allows us to reach each new horizon in one piece, happy for having made the journey.